Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 	alt="RIPing even more stuff out 🪓"
 >}}

 Now, this schematic doesn’t illustrate how subnormals are handled, but our implementation is also saving logic there.
 That said, we do still need some logic to detect when they occur and clamp them to \(0\).
-On the close path this functionality is rolled into a block that I will label as “normalize” that is on our critical path after the multibit significant shift and the exponent subtraction.
+On the close path this functionality is rolled into a block that I will label as “normalize” that is on our critical path after the multibit significand shift and the exponent subtraction.

 The final design looks something like this: